daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## step 4

 Write a test that verifies that if the likes property is missing from the request, it will default to the value 0

+## step 5

+Write a test related to creating new blogs via the /api/blogs endpoint, that verifies that if the title and url properties are missing from the request data, the backend responds to the request with the status code 400 Bad Request